What's All the Rage about Little Pieces of Gold and Silver?

 Fractional Silver Bullion

 For most everyday barter and trade, silver is the best form of hard money to have.
-In addition to the familiar one-ounce bullion coins, a well-diversified silver barter kit contains 1/2 oz and 1/10 oz rounds along with pre-1965 90% silver half-dollars, quarters, and dimes (so-called “junk” silver).
+In addition to the familiar one-ounce bullion coins, a well-diversified silver barter kit contains 1/2 oz and 1/10 oz rounds along with 90% silver pre 65 quarters, dimes an half-dollars, (so-called “junk” silver).

 Although junk silver is widely recognized among people who deal in silver or receive it as payment, it may not be by laymen.
 Moreover, old "change" may be under-appreciated by people who aren't involved in hard money.
 That's where freshly minted pure silver bullion fractional rounds may be useful – especially when you want to send a message of special appreciation in the form of a tip or reward.